mewoph/typetuner-extension/README.md

 # TypeTuner

 TypeTuner is a web extension for previewing local variable and static fonts in context.
-The alpha version is available in the Chrome Web Store.
+The alpha version is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/typetuner/pjjeiephojmhohpidbjndaipjahchjdh).

+The extension can be downloaded [here](https://chrome.google.com/webstore/detail/typetuner/pjjeiephojmhohpidbjndaipjahchjdh).

 ## Features